telerik/ajax-docs/controls/radiobuttonlist/appearance-and-styling/create-a-custom-skin.md

 1. Make sure the path to the files is correct; otherwise the skin will not apply;

-1. Reload the page, and if the steps 1-11 have been followed correctly, you will see **RadCheckBox** running a custom Default skin set as an external resource.
+1. Reload the page, and if the steps 1-11 have been followed correctly, you will see **RadRadioButtonList** running a custom Default skin set as an external resource.

 ## Custom Skin Example